 Various evidence may be admissible in Nevada shuttle accident cases that can help determine degrees of fault.
 Examples of relevant evidence include surveillance video, photographs of the damage and road conditions, the vehicles’ GPS records, medical records, weather reports, and eye-witnesses.

-After a shuttle bus accident occurs in Nevada, injured parties have a two (2) year window to sue.5
+After a shuttle bus accident occurs in Nevada, injured parties have a two (2) year statute of limitations window to sue.5

 - See, e.g. Scialabba v.
 Brandise Const.
 Co., 112 Nev.
 965, 921 P.2d 928 (1996).